curran/Code-Hub/README.md

  - [The NPM Registry](http://search.npmjs.org/) - The registry of packages for [Node Package Manager](http://npmjs.org/).
 This is a global repository of public packages for [Node.js](http://nodejs.org/).
 Packages can be published here by anyone, and installed by anyone once published, using the `npm` command line tool.
 NPM has support for dependency management.
  - [CommonJS Modules](http://wiki.commonjs.org/wiki/Modules/1.1.1) and [Asynchronous Module Definition](https://github.com/amdjs/amdjs-api/wiki/AMD) - These are two API definitions for defining JavaScript modules.
 CommonJS uses a synchronous call to inject dependencies, whereas AMD uses an asynchronous call.
 CommonJS has a concise syntax, but AMD is more flexible for browser-side code, as resources can be required asynchronously.

 No project we found combines Web-based code editing with a repository of public modules and dependency management for browser-side applications.
-ProcessingDB fills this gap, allowing users to conduct the software development process entirely within a Web browser, and providing the basis for a generative technology in which an ecosystem of public modules can emerge (imagine a "Wikipedia of Algorithms" and a "YouTube of interactive graphics applications").
+ProcessingDB fills this gap, allowing users to conduct the software development process entirely within a Web browser, and providing the basis for a generative technology in which an ecosystem of public modules can emerge (imagine a "Wikipedia of Algorithms" topped with a "YouTube of interactive graphics applications").

 ## Using ProcessingDB
 ProcessingDB is live at [processingdb.org](http://www.processingdb.org/docs).
 On that page you will find documentation for the concepts in ProcessingDB.